 Luckily, Wellington District Court disagreed and threw the case out.
 They weren’t subtle about it either – the court basically told the ministry that what they were doing was the opposite of what the law was supposed to achieve.
 Of course, the ministry still had the option of appealing to a higher court.

 This week’s good news is that they’ve decided not to do that.
 It seems that they’ve realised just how weak their legal position was, and backed down rather than face another defeat.
 This means Heets will stay legal in New Zealand, which is good news for the country’s smokers.

 South Korea does something silly

 South Korea has played a big part in the growth of HnB – after Japan, it’s one of the countries that has adopted the technology most enthusiastically, and BAT chose it as an early test market for their Glo.
-There’s also at least one indigenous Korean product, KT&G’s Lil /which we’re trying to get a hold of for a review).
+There’s also at least one indigenous Korean product, KT&G’s Lil.
 So at first glance it’s all looking pretty positive – but there seem to be political problems on the horizon.

 Seoul’s Ministry of Health and Welfare has just announced that, from now on, HnB products will have to carry graphic health warnings in the packaging.
 These are the gory pictures that many countries already require on cigarette packets; now South Korea wants them on reduced-harm products too.